codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 Jan 14, 2015.

-At that point, I had a ticket booked for Japan leaving Aug 18, 2015, and returning Nov 12, 2015.
+At that point, I had a ticket booked for Japan leaving August 18, 2015, and returning November 12, 2015.

 > **TOURIST VISA REQUIRED:**
 >